punit-shah/gameoflife/README.md

 ## Task ##

-My task was to implement the rules of Conway's Game of Life as explained in the document statement.
+My task was to implement the rules of Conway's Game of Life as explained in [rules.md](https://github.com/punit-shah/gameoflife/blob/master/rules.md).
 I implemented the `evolve()` method in `scripts/gol.js` and added tests to `spec/golSpec.js` to verify the correctness of my code.

 ## Running Tests ##